Lourdes Health System: History

 The facility itself has been expanded and improved many times to meet the needs of the community.

 Planning for the addition of a School of Nursing began in 1956.
 Groundbreaking for the school occurred in 1959 on the medical center's campus, and the first class of nurses was accepted in 1961.
 “We may sometimes wonder why the sisters embark on such great projects,” Camden Bishop Justin J. McCarthy said during the school's groundbreaking ceremony.
 “They always want to do great work for God.
 I’m sure the nurses trained here will obtain a true sense of the spirit of Christian charity.
 Let us not forget that the nurses are the right hand of the doctors.”

-From 1970-71, the hospital underwent the first of several renovations, a $2 million project for intensive care, cardiac care and surgical recovery areas.
+From 1970 to 1971, the hospital underwent the first of several renovations, a $2 million project for intensive care, cardiac care and surgical recovery areas.
 In 1976, the medical center completed a $6.9 million construction project.
 The four-story addition housed a new 50-bed rehabilitation center, as well as expanded outpatient and emergency departments.
 In 1988, the medical center completed a three-year, $42 million renovation and expansion that included two new patient floors; a spacious solarium; new pediatrics, inpatient dialysis and mental health units; a women's services floor; a new cardiac services floor; larger and modernized patient rooms throughout the medical center; new radiology and laboratory equipment; and new nursing stations.

 Two years later, Angel's Alley, one of the region's first hospital-based child-care centers, opened.
 Angel's Alley not only cares for the children of employees, but also those from the neighborhood, allowing their parents the opportunity to find productive, economically beneficial jobs.

 In 1999, the Sister M. Elizabeth Corry Ambulatory Care Center opened across Haddon Avenue from the hospital.
 The 46000 sqft building, named for the medical center's long-time president, houses the Osborn Family Health Center, outpatient dialysis and organ transplant facilities.

 In 2005, Lourdes opened a $60-million expansion that features a new emergency department, operating suites, patient rooms, laboratories and School of Nursing.
 Also in 2005, Lourdes, now with 410 beds, became the first hospital in the Delaware Valley to acquire a 64-slice CT scanner.